Finding the right brand name is often not that easy, but of crucial importance when building a strong brand.

 Start by creating a list of possible names, including descriptive, suggestive, and abstract options.
 Use a thesaurus or brainstorm with a group to gather a wide range of ideas.

-Think about how the name will be represented visually and how it will sound in advertising and marketing materials.
+Think about how the name should be presented visually and how it will sound in advertising and marketing materials.

 Check